Preboarding & onboarding software for frontline teams

 Each new hire is one card moving across the columns of their journey.
 The mentor sees their hires and their pending reviews.
 No Gantt, no spreadsheet — the same mental model as the shift board on the wall.

-• A mentor owns the hire, not the shift manager
+• A mentor on every track, not the shift manager

-Assign one senior teammate per hire.
-They get the new-hire card on their kanban, the reminders, and the homework to review — so your shift manager goes back to managing shifts.
+Assign a mentor to a track — new hires entering it inherit them.
+They get the new-hire cards on their kanban, the reminders, and the homework to review — so your shift manager goes back to managing shifts.

 • You see readiness, not activity